We lead the way in asbestos compensation claims.

 Once court proceedings have begun, your rights to compensation for pain and suffering are protected for the benefit of your estate.
 Your asbestos lawyer at Slater and Gordon will do everything necessary to prepare your claim and ensure that you are well informed of:

 - your rights and entitlements

-Our asbestos lawyers will not take any significant steps in your asbestos claim, such as make or accept an offer of settlement, without your specific instructions.
-During your asbestos claim it is important that you or a loved one notify us if there is any sudden deterioration in your health.
+Our asbestos lawyers will not take any significant steps in your claim, such as make or accept an offer of settlement, without your specific instructions.
+During your claim it is important that you or a loved one notify us if there is any sudden deterioration in your health.